 - With vendors recommending their software and an increasing use of and reliance on the software within the industry, there is the danger of that skill and expertise not being developed.
 This provides the increasing risk of metabolites being missed as reports are generated based on what the software has found and identified rather than a skilled analyst.

 At XenoGesis we have two highly skilled people in metabolite identification with over 40 years’ combined experience in carrying out metabolite identification studies using a variety of instruments.
 Metabolites are identified using their skill and experience along with the extensive capabilities of our Thermo Scientific Q Exactive Focus Hybrid Quadrupole-Orbitrap mass spectrometer to process the data manually on a scan by scan basis, using suitable control samples to identify metabolites in the test samples, rather than using metabolite identification software packages.

 As well as providing a number of options for metabolite profiling in support of projects in Discovery, we have also provided support for clinical metabolite profiling studies in man by creating a single AUC0-24h pooled blood or plasma sample for identification of metabolites in support of the MIST guidelines.

 We can offer a range of tailored services in order to meet your needs.
-This can be identification of the major metabolic route (to support the chemistry design stage), cross species hepatocyte comparisons for identification of appropriate species for safety studies or animal In vivo studies at the later stages of the drug discovery process for potential drug candidates.
-We offer different reports depending on the level of detail required from a simple table of proposed structures based on the MS/MS data to provision of extracted ion chromatograms, MS and MS/MS spectra with interpretation of the data for each metabolite.
+This can be the identification of the major metabolic route (to support the chemistry design stage), cross-species hepatocyte comparisons for identification of appropriate species for safety studies or animal in vivo studies at the later stages of the drug discovery process for potential drug candidates.
+We offer different reports depending on the level of detail required from a simple table of proposed structures based on the MS/MS data to provision of extracted ion chromatograms, MS and MS/MS spectra with an interpretation of the data for each metabolite.

 For more information, click here.